Thermodynamic state: Properties that define a thermodynamic state

+Thermodynamic path

+When a system undergoes a change from one state to another, it is said to traverse a path.
+The path can be described by how the properties change, like isothermal (constant temperature) or isobaric (constant pressure) paths.

 Thermodynamics sets up an idealized conceptual structure that can be summarized by a formal scheme of definitions and postulates.
 Thermodynamic states are amongst the fundamental or primitive objects or notions of the scheme, for which their existence is primary and definitive, rather than being derived or constructed from other concepts.

 A thermodynamic system is not simply a physical system.
 Rather, in general, infinitely many different alternative physical systems comprise a given thermodynamic system, because in general a physical system has vastly many more microscopic characteristics than are mentioned in a thermodynamic description.
 A thermodynamic system is a macroscopic object, the microscopic details of which are not explicitly considered in its thermodynamic description.
 The number of state variables required to specify the thermodynamic state depends on the system, and is not always known in advance of experiment; it is usually found from experimental evidence.
 The number is always two or more; usually it is not more than some dozen.
 Though the number of state variables is fixed by experiment, there remains choice of which of them to use for a particular convenient description; a given thermodynamic system may be alternatively identified by several different choices of the set of state variables.
 The choice is usually made on the basis of the walls and surroundings that are relevant for the thermodynamic processes that are to be considered for the system.
 For example, if it is intended to consider heat transfer for the system, then a wall of the system should be permeable to heat, and that wall should connect the system to a body, in the surroundings, that has a definite time-invariant temperature.

 For equilibrium thermodynamics, in a thermodynamic state of a system, its contents are in internal thermodynamic equilibrium, with zero flows of all quantities, both internal and between system and surroundings.
 For Planck, the primary characteristic of a thermodynamic state of a system that consists of a single phase, in the absence of an externally imposed force field, is spatial homogeneity.
 For non-equilibrium thermodynamics, a suitable set of identifying state variables includes some macroscopic variables, for example a non-zero spatial gradient of temperature, that indicate departure from thermodynamic equilibrium.
 Such non-equilibrium identifying state variables indicate that some non-zero flow may be occurring within the system or between system and surroundings.